cwgithub/candh-hugo-webapp/content/work/swissre.md

 ---
-title: 'Swiss Re (London & Zurich)'
+title: "Swiss Re (London & Zurich)"
 date: 2018-11-18T12:33:46+10:00
 draft: false
 weight: 1
-heroHeading: 'Swiss Re (London & Zurich)'
+heroHeading: "Swiss Re (London & Zurich)"
 heroSubHeading: "The world's largest reinsurer."
-heroBackground: 'work/swissre.jpg'
+heroBackground: "work/swissre.jpg"
-thumbnail: 'work/swissre.jpg'
+thumbnail: "work/swissre.jpg"
 images: []
 ---

 **Projects**

+##### Graphical Editor for Analytics System : Helix WebApp

-Helix (WebApp): Lead Angular Developer.
-Originator of a web application (Angular + SVG + REST services) onto Swiss Re’s grid-based analytics system which replaces the previous delivery mechanism of Excel spreadsheets.
+We devised and delivered a web application onto Swiss Re’s grid-based analytics system which replaces the previous delivery mechanism of Excel spreadsheets.

 The application provides an intuitive, user-friendly entry point to a highly complex and otherwise opaque analytics library with a rich graphical editor for the executable graphs.

+##### Trade Booking WebApp

-Trade booking Web Application: (Solo) Angular Developer.
-Delivered a client application to use Helix.
-The replacement trade booking system was required for Murex to Aladdin migration with tight deadlines.
-This is the first of many intended applications to use Helix-as-a-service at both the GUI and REST server interfaces
+We delivered a client web application to use the Helix REST API.
+The replacement trade booking system was required for Swiss Re's trading system migration.

+Working too tight deadlines, this is the first of many intended applications to use Helix "as a service" at both the GUI and REST server interfaces.
-SPIRE (Reserving Platform): Full Stack Angular/Java Developer.
-First phase development of the large-scale replacement Reversing system for Actuaries.

-Worked in distributed team across Europe and US.
+##### Cloud-based WorkFlow : SPIRE Reserving Platform

+Built on top of Azure Logic Apps functionality, we designed and delivered a configurable workflow system to model the live cycle of a brand new Reversing system for Actuaries.